Is Google Password Manager Safe?

 A password manager can prevent this kind of upheaval from happening to you.
 And while password managers aren’t free like Google Chrome, they are well worth the investment.

-An Alternative That Doesn’t Share Chrome’s Password Security Issues
+An Alternative Without Google's Password Security Issues

 TeamPassword offers a fast, safe, and easy solution for storing and managing your passwords that doesn’t leave you vulnerable to Chrome password security issues.
 Another plus is that TeamPassword has a Chrome extension that holds all your personal and company login information.
-And even if someone has access to your device, they cannot get through to your TeamPassword account without knowing your master password and having access to your Google Authenticator.
+And even if someone has access to your device, they cannot get through to your TeamPassword account without knowing your master password and having access to your 2FA authenticator.

 TeamPassword is an app dedicated to cybersecurity.
 Passwords aren’t just an extra feature; it’s all we do.